Juuliuus/juusprime/README.md

 This is where the potPrimes are regularly irregular.
 It turns out that 61, the 9th pot prime (n=1), has exactly the same structure as 31 with the exception that its length is 30 greater.
-91, n-2, has length 60 greater...
+91, n-2, has length 60 greater ... this results in the potPrimes expanding as you move from member to member.

+Each potPrime has a lookup table derived from its natural progression through the prime templates.
+And the lookup table is expanded by n which exactly matches the expansion as one moves through members of a potPrime family.

-To handle that all one has to do is to "expand" the look up tables (like the Universe expands).
-The look up tables, btw, are constants and must be figured out with pen and paper.
+These look up tables, btw, are constants for each potPrime and can be figured out with pen and paper from the potPrimes natural progression..

 And so the proper definition of a PotPrime, P, is:
 P = Pvalue + 30n